Batak shrew

 The Batak shrew (Crocidura batakorum) is a species of shrew from the Philippines.

 Description

-It is of small size, its head and body length of 63.5 mm, tail 43 mm, of which the proximal 22 mm are sparsely covered by longer bristles, hindfoot 12.4 mm with claw and 11.5 mm without claw.
-Its head is short and pointed, with sparse vibrissae up to 14 mm in length.
+The Batak shrew is of small size, its head and body length of 63.5 mm, tail 43 mm, of which the proximal 22 mm are sparsely covered by longer bristles, hindfoot 12.4 mm with claw and 11.5 mm without claw.
+The shrew's head is short and pointed, with sparse vibrissae up to 14 mm in length.
 Its dorsal and ventral pelage is dark brown.
-Its hairs are 4.8 mm on dorsum and 4.3 mm on mid-venter in length.
+Its hairs are 4.8 mm on the dorsum and 4.3 mm on the mid-venter in length.
 Its body hairs are uniformly coloured from base to tip.